netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    server.
 The data is modeled as "config true" and thus should be annotated as immutable.

-   Seemingly an alternative would be to model the list and these leaves as "config false", but that does not work because:
+   Seemingly an alternative would be to model the list and these leafs as "config false", but that does not work because:

-  * The list cannot be marked as "config false", because it needs to contain configurable child nodes, e.g., ip-address or enabled;
+  * The list cannot be marked as "config false", because it needs to contain configurable child nodes, e.g., IP address or enabled;

   * The key leaf (name) cannot be marked as "config false" as the list itself is config true;